eficode/weatherapp-frontend/README.md

 * An openweathermap API key (by default it is set in docker-compose.yml)

 ## Returning your solution
-1. Create a private GitHub or GitLab repository in github.
+1. Create a private GitHub or GitLab repository.
 DON’T make it public.
 2. Make changes, commit them, and push them to your own repository.
 3. Create a .zip -package including the .git-directory, but excluding the node_modules-directories.
 4. Send us the archive.